workanalysis/BitmapToGrayscale/README.md

 # BitmapToGrayscale
-simple short algorithm to convert bitmap image to grayscale image
+simple short algorithm to convert bitmap image to grayscale image using python